spacetelescope/roman_tools/README.md

   * [WebbPSF-WFIRST Tutorial](./blob/master/notebooks/WebbPSF-WFIRST_Tutorial.ipynb) — Simulate a PSF for the WFIRST Wide-Field Instrument by selecting a detector position.
 Evaluate PSF differences between two detector positions.
 Shows both the WebbPSF notebook GUI and a brief example of performing calculations with the API.
   * [Pandeia-WFIRST Tutorial](./blob/master/notebooks/Pandeia-WFIRST.ipynb) — Calculate exposure times and simulate detector "postage stamps" for scenes made up of point sources and extended sources.

+## Play with the tools in a temporary environment in the cloud

+We have automated the setup of a temporary evaluation environment for community users to evaluate the WFIRST Simulation Tools from STScI.
+This depends on a free third-party service called Binder, currently available in beta (without guarantees of uptime).

+To launch in Binder *(beta)*, follow this URL: https://beta.mybinder.org/v2/gh/spacetelescope/wfirst-tools/master (**Note:** If you see an error involving redirects in Safari, try Chrome or Firefox.
+This should be fixed soon by the Binder project.)

+It may take a few minutes to start up.
+Feel free to explore and run example calculations.
+Launching an environment through Binder will always use the most recent supported versions of our tools.

+Simulation products can be saved and retrieved through the file browser, but the environment is **temporary**.
+After a certain time period, the entire environment will be shut down and the resources returned to the cloud whence it came.

+If you wish to save code or output products, you **must** download them from the Jupyter interface.
+(Or, better yet, switch to a local installation of the tools!)

 ## Run locally in a container with Docker

 1. Start by installing the free [Docker Community Edition](https://www.docker.com/community-edition) locally.
 This will make the `docker` command available in your terminal.
 Note that after installing docker, you must open the application once for docker to be available from the command line.